charkster/samd21-dma-gpio_high_time_and_period/README.md

 I wish that the SAMD21 documentation had been more "up front" in describing the time it takes for a single DMA channel to complete.
 I was expecting a performance gain but measured none.

-This project contains a good example of how to use multi-channel DMA on the SAMD21 without using the HAL library (just individual register writes).
+This project contains a good example of multi-channel DMA on the SAMD21 without using the HAL library (just individual register writes).